soundviz/soundviz.github.io/readme.md

 ## Features

-* Reads ASCII CSV files or int8 binary files up to perhaps 120 MB 0r 100 million numbers
+* Reads ASCII CSV files or int8 binary files up to perhaps 120 MB or 100 million numbers
 * Three online sample files are provided for easy familiarization
-* Files can be loaded from local disk or network
+* Files may be loaded from local disk or network
 * Creates 3D height maps from the data
 * Replays the data as 3D animations
 * Provides full pan, rotate and zoom control
-* Lights can be toggled and re-positioned
+* Lights may be toggled and re-positioned
 * A variety of materials may be assigned to the surface and their parameters edited individually
 * Control panel provides run/pause/next/previous/first/last frame control
 * Preferences dialog allows setting background, vertical scale and wireframe skin